 No credit limits were exceeded in the reporting period and the Authority does not expect any losses from non performance by any counterparts in relation to deposits and bonds.

 The following table shows an aged analysis of Trade Debtors as at 31st March, after taking cash in transit into account.
-The Authority does not renegotiate debt.
-The Authority does not generally allow credit for customers.
-However, of the total debtors, £277,000 is beyond the due date for payment.
+Of the total debtors, £454,000 is beyond the due date for payment.